Sarthak-25-05/Titanic_Survival_Models/README.md

 🚢 Titanic_Survival_Models

-This project is based on the Titanic dataset, one of the most popular beginner-friendly datasets in machine learning.
-The goal is to predict whether a passenger survived the Titanic disaster based on features such as age, sex, class, and other available information.
+This is my first data science project where I analyze the Titanic dataset and build models to predict passenger survival.
+The goal is to apply machine learning techniques and compare model performance.

 📌Project Overview:
 Preprocessed the Titanic dataset (handled missing values, categorical encoding, scaling).